shashankrxj/AI-Text-Detector/README.md

 The model takes the input text, processes it with TF-IDF vectorizers (unigram or bigram depending on the selection), and provides a combined prediction result.

+## Dataset Information
+The models were trained on a dataset consisting of 4.5 lakh (450,000+) text samples, including both AI-generated and human-written content.
+The dataset covers a variety of topics and text lengths to ensure robustness.
+The dataset used for training can be found here on [Kaggle](https://www.kaggle.com/datasets/shanegerami/ai-vs-human-text).
+However, due to the growing complexity of AI-generated content, the model requires further training to enhance its accuracy across a wider range of texts.

 ## Installation

 To run the project locally, follow these steps: